michchan/simply-utils/CONTRIBUTING.md

 2. **Node version** :
    Make sure you are working with the same version as specified in `.nvmrc`
 3. **Eslint** :
-   Make sure you have fixed all errors by running `npm run eslint:fix` or `yarn eslint:fix`
+   Make sure you have fixed all errors by running `yarn run eslint:fix` or `yarn eslint:fix`
 4. **Stylelint** :
-   Make sure you have fixed all errors by running `npm run stylelint` or `yarn stylelint`
+   Make sure you have fixed all errors by running `yarn run stylelint` or `yarn stylelint`
 5. **Type checking** :
-   Make sure you have fixed all errors by running `npm run watch` or `yarn watch`, or testing build by running `npm run build` or `yarn build`
+   Make sure you have fixed all errors by running `yarn run watch` or `yarn watch`, or testing build by running `yarn run build` or `yarn build`

 ## Code of Conduct